Cornerstone-OnDemand/modelkit/docs/examples/nlp_sentiment/tokenizer.md

-In this section, we will cover the basics of Modelkit's API, and use Spacy as tokenizer for our NLP pipeline.
+In this section, we will cover the basics of `modelkit`'s API, and use Spacy as tokenizer for our NLP pipeline.

-### Initialization
+## Installation
-Once you have set up a fresh python environment, let's install modelkit, spacy and grab the small english model.
+Once you have set up a fresh python environment, let's install `modelkit`, `spacy` and grab the small english model.

 ```
 pip install modelkit spacy
 python -m spacy download en_core_web_sm
 ```

-### Basics
+## Simple Model predict

-To define a Modelkit Model, you need to:
+To define a modelkit `Model`, you need to:

 - create class inheriting from `modelkit.Model`
 - implement a `_predict` method

-To begin with, let's create a minimal tokenizer in the most concise way:
+To begin with, let's create a minimal tokenizer:

 ```python
 import modelkit